The average salary for an Instructional Designer is $62,753.

 What Do Instructional Designers Do?

 An instructional designer is responsible for developing instructional material, such as customer training courses, that help support the company's technical products.
 For that purpose, an instructional designer is tasked with creating material that helps all types of users understand the product better.
 This means demonstrating efficiency through analysis of customers' needs and managing projects, in addition to developing courses that cater to all levels of the audience.

 - Collaborate with internal and external partners to determine specific design focus.

-Common Career Paths for Instructional Designer
+Job Satisfaction for Instructional Designer

 Instructional Designer Job Listings

-Popular Skills for Instructional Designer
+What Are Popular Skills for Instructional Designers?

-Pay by Experience Level for Instructional Designer
+What is the Pay by Experience Level for Instructional Designers?

 Pay Difference by Location